Mayur01-gg/AI-Research-Analyzer/CODE_OF_CONDUCT.md

-# Research Analyzer Code of Conduct
+# AI Research Analyzer Code of Conduct

 ## Our Commitment

-The **Research Analyzer** project is committed to fostering an open, inclusive, and respectful community.
+The **AI Research Analyzer** project is committed to fostering an open, inclusive, and respectful community.
 We aim to provide a harassment-free experience for everyone involved, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socioeconomic status,